ChristopherBruno78/SimpleRouterGWT/README.md

 Simple Router for GWT Applications.
+In the example below, navigating to the route at /todoApp/ will diplay the TodoInterface composite.

 ```
 public class Entry implements EntryPoint {